Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Discussion

 \subsection{Sea breezes and land breezes}

-In our study, sea breezes appear as deep (550-1,100 m) pressure-driven flows (see Figure S6 in Supporting Information) maintained by daytime heating and coastal topography.
-They advance slowly, their fronts moving at an approximate speed of 3.7 m s$^{-1}$, even when onshore winds are taken into account (Figure \ref{fig:Hov.Ywind.surface}).
-In contrast, nocturnal land breezes are shallow (250 m) density currents, buoyantly accelerated by radiative cooling, and often by embedded cold pools, to speeds of 2–5 m s$^{-1}$ at their gust front.
-Sea‐breeze dynamics appears akin to a near‐balanced flow regulated by thermal low‐pressure systems as well as buoyancy, whereas land breezes behave more like density currents driven primarily by cooling.
+In our study, sea breezes appear as moist, deep (550-1100 m), pressure-driven flows (see Figures S7 and S8 in Supporting Information) maintained by daytime heating and coastal topography.
+They advance slowly, with their fronts moving at an approximate speed of 3.7 m s$^{-1}$, even when onshore winds are taken into account (Figure \ref{fig:Hov.Ywind.surface}).
+In contrast, nocturnal land breezes are dry, shallow ($\sim$250 m), density currents, buoyantly accelerated by radiative cooling and often intensified by embedded cold pools, reaching speeds of 2–5~m~s$^{-1}$ at their gust front.
+Sea‐breeze dynamics appear akin to a near‐balanced flow regulated by thermal low‐pressure systems as well as buoyancy, whereas land breezes behave more like density currents driven primarily by cooling.
 Consequently, depth alone cannot predict propagation speed: deeper sea breezes may move more slowly than their shallower, buoyancy‐driven counterparts.

-The sea breezes we observed in our simulations persist from dawn until just before sunset (Figure \ref{fig:clim.Hov.coast}), driven by intense and sustained radiative heating that maintains a thermal low over land \cite{miller2003SB,zhou2006NGtopoGW}.
-They may even be reinforced by strong onshore convection via mass‐conservation effects.
-After sunrise, the inertia of the nocturnal land breeze continues to push offshore until around midday, often obscuring nascent sea‐breeze signals and allowing both flows to coexist in the morning (Figure \ref{fig:Hov.Ywind.surface}).
-Meanwhile, cold air trapped under the afternoon sea breeze cools further at night, contributing to the $\sim$100 km jump between the first and second convective modes.
-Through precipitation‐driven cold pools, sea and land breezes then interact across space and time, creating complex feedbacks that sustain and organize offshore convection.
+In our simulations, sea breezes typically develop around 10 AM and persist until about 6 PM (Figures \ref{fig:Hov.Ywind.surface} and \ref{fig:snap.Tz2}), consistent with previous studies \cite{miller2003SB, zhou2006NGtopoGW} and recent observations \cite{north2025}.
+This longevity results from intense and sustained radiative heating that maintains a thermal low over land.
+Once convection develops over land, the associated inflow arising from mass-conservation effects can further strengthen the sea breeze, consistent with the observed speed peak around 2 PM \cite{north2025}.
+After sunrise, while the sea-breeze signal becomes evident, the land breeze remains active offshore because its thermodynamic and dynamic inertia as a density current allows it to persist (Figure \ref{fig:cross.LBP}), gradually dissipating over the ocean by around 3 PM (Figure \ref{fig:Hov.Ywind.surface}).
+This persistence may obscure early-morning sea-breeze signals over land, although the two circulations often coexist during the morning hours.